elshav/elshav/README.md

 ### About Me
 [![General badge](https://img.shields.io/badge/DataScience-Accounting-white.svg)](https://shields.io/)

 I'm a transitioning Data Scientific Accountant based in Harare, Zimbabwe, with a strong foundation in accounting and a passion for data science.
 I am a holder of Bcom Business Management Majoring in Finance.
 Currently I am pursuing my MBA, Accounting and Data Science Professional Certifications.
-I am currently working to leverage data analysis in driving business insights and improving operational efficiency.
+I am currently working to leverage data in driving business insights and improving operational efficiency.
 My goal is to transition into a professional Data Scientist Accounting major, focusing on predictive analytics and enhancing `Budgeting` and `Financial Reporting` accuracy.

 ### Skills & Technologies
 <div align="center">